AlgoMaster Logo

 Question 3: How important is latency?

-• Sub-second: request-response with caching
+• Sub-second: request-response with caching or precomputed results

-• Seconds: request-response with streaming
+• A few seconds: request-response with streaming

-• Minutes: pipeline or agent loop
+• Minutes: pipeline or a carefully bounded agent loop

-• Doesn't matter: event-driven background processing
+• No user wait: event-driven background processing

 Scroll